 Japan is an enigmatic land, and the perfect way to unlock its secrets is on our walking journey with Trip Leader Kate Ulberg, who has an extraordinary gift for introducing people to Japan.
 Join her to explore the lantern-lit lanes of romantic Kyoto, a thousand-year-old city of temples, gardens, and palaces.
-In seaside Kanazawa, stroll streets lined by immaculately preserved teahouses from the Edo and Meiji eras, and in Himeji, soak up the serenity of a 17th century mountaintop temple in an ancient forest.
+In seaside Kanazawa, stroll streets lined by immaculately preserved teahouses from the Edo and Meiji eras, then head to Takayama in the Japanese Alps for the Sanno Matsuri festival, a fabulous spectacle dating from the 17th century.
 Most nights are in traditional ryokans, with one night in a Buddhist monastery perched on a mountaintop.

 The overall trip design was great.
 We were able to see a good variety of things in Japan, from the cherry blossoms and temples to the wonderful countryside.
 Kate also did a great job of making the trip a wonderful experience for the entire group.

 — Bob S., Half Moon Bay, CA

 In the north of Kyoto, we visit serene Ryoanji, with the superb abstract Zen Garden and Daitokuji, a Rinzai Zen temple associated with masters of the Japanese tea ceremony.
 In eastern Kyoto’s Ginkakuji, we walk down the cherry blossom–lined Path of Philosophy and explore lovely temples, shrines, and gardens.
 On one afternoon, we experience the colorful Miyako Odori, featuring geisha dancing.